 Your website or blog will barely receive traffic if web pages rank bottom of SERPs.

-Before you start improving Google keyword ranking, you should first check rankings of SEO keywords and monitor them.
+Before you start improving Google keyword ranking, you should check SEO keywords’ rankings and monitor them.

-It is an excellent way to start increasing keyword rankings in Google.
+It is an excellent way to start increasing keyword rankings on Google.

 Now you know ten more reasons to check Google keyword rankings.

 You can easily and instantly find keyword rankings of ANY site on Google using online tools.
-I’ve found a few google keyword rank checker & tracker tools.
-However, I use only one tool on a daily basis to check keyword rankings and track ranking changes.
+I’ve seen a few google keyword rank checker & tracker tools.
+However, I use only one tool daily to check keyword rankings and track ranking changes.

 How to Check SEO Keyword Rankings on Google

-Semrush would probably be the best search engine marketing tool for bloggers, SEOs, content marketers, and online marketers alike.
+Semrush would probably be the best search engine marketing tool for bloggers, SEOs, content marketers, and online marketers.

 It is a complete SEO tool that provides tons of tools to check keyword rankings, analyze competitors, find new keywords for SEO and track organic keyword rankings.

-I have been using SEMRUSH since 2013, and I can surely recommend this tool for you because It helped grow traffic to my websites.
+I have been using SEMRUSH since 2013, and I can surely recommend this tool to you because It has helped grow traffic to my websites.

 Here’s how to check keyword rankings on Google SERPs using Semrush.

-Step 1: You have to go to Semrush over here and create your account first.
+Step 1: Visit the Semrush website over here and create your account first.
 Fill out the form and proceed to the next step.